 August 8, 2019 (Fitchburg, WI): SpayVac for Wildlife Inc. is proud to announce our latest steps toward launch of our lead product-- the brand name is SpayVac.
 We have recently invested in, and acquired, higher throughput equipment that allows us to manufacture nanoparticles that encapsulate our active ingredients at a much higher scale.
 Currently we are in the process of making batches to supply customers who will purchase SpayVac to treat Macaques (monkeys), Feral Horses, and Deer this Fall to get ahead of breeding seasons.
 In addition, Dr. David Kroeger, Head of Immunology, is developing key quantitative and qualitative methods required for EPA approval this year.

 May 30, 2019.
-Madison, WI.
-SpayVac for Wildlife Inc co-founder, Dr. Urusula Bechert, DVM, PhD, will be giving a talk on SpayVac use at the International Urban Wildlife Conference in Portland, OR.
+Fitchburg, WI.
+SpayVac for Wildlife Inc co-founder, Dr. Ursula Bechert, DVM, PhD, will be giving a talk on SpayVac use at the International Urban Wildlife Conference in Portland, OR.
 Her presentation is scheduled for June 4, 2019.
 Dr. Bechert has extensive experience participating in field trials and doing research on SpayVac in horses and elephants. http://urban-wildlife.org/events.html

-The only pZP vaccine to demonstrate up to 5 years of efficacy in deer with a single-dose is SpayVac®.
-Trials with SpayVac have been done in both white-tail deer and fallow deer.
+The only pZP vaccine to show 5 years with a single-dose is SpayVac®.
+Trials in both white-tail deer and fallow deer.

 SpayVac® has been tested in three trials in horses demonstrating reduced fertility rates over a 2-5 year time frame with a single dose.